haochen-rye/LSTD/README.md

 ### Introduction

 LSTD is an unified framework for transfer object detetction with a single network.
-For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1803.01529v1).
+For more details, please refer to our [AAAI 2018 spotlight paper](https://arxiv.org/abs/1803.01529v1).

 ### Framework
 LSTD is a network combining the advantage of SSD and Faster-RCNN, where it shares the two-stage detection framework with